OnatGuriz/Econ400/README.md

 Payoffs: (EU_1,EU_2)

 These dataframes are not shown in the Nash Equilibrium calculations.
 Format of the Nash Equilibrium is given in the output.

-As a limitation if some action a is feasible in the dictator game with no budget transfers then M_i - a must also be in the action space.
-For example if an agent can choose to produce 0 or 250 when budget set is 400.
-Then the possible recognition values are 150 and 400.

-So not all transfer games are covered as of right now.